 One Year in Transition (1YT)

-One Year in Transition (1YT) is a new programme is designed to equip young adults with the tools they really need to navigate a future through the challenges of the end of cheap fossil fuel energy, the unpredictable impacts of climate change and the inevitability of economic contraction as we reach the limits of growth.
+One Year in Transition (1YT) was a programme is designed to equip young adults with the tools they really need to navigate a future through the challenges of the end of cheap fossil fuel energy, the unpredictable impacts of climate change and the inevitability of economic contraction as we reach the limits of growth.
 We are breaking new ground because young people are asking for it and our understanding of the world tells us the time is right for community supported learning.

 If you are thinking of taking part, this is what you need to know: